steveschulze/ztf_sim/README.md

 You will need a license for the [Gurobi](http://www.gurobi.com/) optimizer on the machine you want to run simulations on.
 [Free academic licenses](http://www.gurobi.com/academia/for-universities) are readily available.

 You are strongly encouraged to use `conda` and a conda environment for the installation.
+AstroPy 7+ is required.

 ```